Islandora-Labs/islandora_solution_pack_oralhistories/README.md

 ### Solr

 The module configuration requires a modification to the Gsearch XSLT in order to index XML and WebVTT datastreams.
-Informaiton for how to do this is provided in the [project wiki](https://github.com/digitalutsc/islandora_solution_pack_oralhistories/wiki).
+Information for how to do this is provided in the [project wiki](https://github.com/digitalutsc/islandora_solution_pack_oralhistories/wiki).

 ### Transcripts UI